kitu9876/AutoResume-Standardizer/Assignment3-ML/sales_forecasting_approach.md

 ---

 ## 6. Modeling Strategy
-- Main forecasting was done using **gradient boosting models (LightGBM/XGBoost)**.
+- Main forecasting can be done using **gradient boosting models (LightGBM/XGBoost)**.
-- A **global model** was trained across all plants and customers, with Plant/Customer IDs included as features.
+- A **global model** can be trained across all plants and customers, with Plant/Customer IDs included as features.
   - This allowed the model to learn both general seasonal patterns and group-specific behaviors.
-- For very large customers with consistent history, **per-customer models** were also tested.
+- For very large customers with consistent history, **per-customer models** can also be tested.

 ---

 ## 7. Validation
-- Used **time-series cross-validation** with rolling windows (train on earlier months, test on the following months).
+- Should be used the **time-series cross-validation** with rolling windows (train on earlier months, test on the following months).
 - Metrics used:
   - **MAPE (Mean Absolute Percentage Error)** → intuitive percentage-based metric
   - **RMSE (Root Mean Squared Error)** → penalizes large deviations